 The signings of Neven Subotic, Christian Gentner and Anthony Ujah bring with them the combined experience of almost 700 Bundesliga appearances, four Bundesliga titles and two DFB Cup wins.

 More importantly, all three are familiar with battling the drop in Germany’s top flight and their influence both on and off the pitch could prove invaluable as the club look to strike the balance between ambition and acceptance in their role as underdogs.

 "We’ve got a good mix of experienced players and young bucks who have quality and have proven that they can work their way up to the top tier," said Subotic.

 3) 'Punk Rock' football

-Union Berlin encapsulate some of the best qualities that German football has to offer.
+Union encapsulate some of the best qualities that German football has to offer.
 They are a club that take pride in their tradition, living off of raw emotions and exuding unbridled passion.

 A team who embrace the grind and make their presence felt throughout the 90 minutes, Die Eisernen started the 2018/19 Bundesliga 2 campaign with a 17-game unbeaten streak and suffered just five losses en route to securing promotion.